 I think the results provided by this study are interesting and give us an area to further explore.
-I’m not very concerned by the results of this study because the effect sizes are not that large and indeed could be a result of random sampling and be pure noise.
+I’m not very concerned by the results of this study because the effect sizes are not that large and indeed could be a result of random error.

 The idea of fermented dairy possibly leading to an increased rate of heart failure seems a bit sketchy to me.
-I’m entirely open to the idea, but there don’t seem to be any plausible mechanisms as to why this would be the case, and I’d love to see if there was any concordance between an RCT with hard endpoints and the results of this study (which is very unlikely to happen soon), but when these studies do occur, they’re not always in agreement.
+I’m entirely open to the idea, but there don’t seem to be any plausible mechanisms as to why this would be the case.

 It would also be interesting to see how the magnitude of effects would change if the authors tried to explore all possible models using their covariate selection and reported the median of those analyses, as discussed here by John Ioannidis.
 I think this would provide us with a lot more useful information and help us avoid the problem of selective reporting.

 "It is often suspected that selective reporting abounds, i.e. several models are tested and only those with the most impressive results are presented with particular attraction for nominally significant results.
 There are ongoing efforts to enhance transparency, improve reporting, and reveal whether models are pre-specified, and if so, how.
 We suggest that instead of presenting a single effect and p-value for an association of interest, one can present the median effect, the median p-value, the RHR and the RP across all possible analyses using different adjustments in addition to the pattern of the VoE, whether a Janus effect exists, and whether there are clear multimodality (and if so, due to what)."